The Federal Reserve plans to hike interest rates even faster

 It was the sixth increase since December 2015, when the Fed started tightening monetary policy for the first time after the financial crisis.
 Rates are still extremely low by historical standards.

-Fed officials were split on whether this week's policy meeting was the appropriate time to announce a fourth rate hike in 2018.
+Fed officials were split on whether last month's policy meeting was the appropriate time to announce a fourth rate hike in 2018.
 The Fed has signaled it would raise rates three times this year.

 At the March meeting, the Fed hinted it would favor a more aggressive pace to keep the economy humming in the coming years.
-It shifted its plans to raise interest rates for next year, calling for three more rate hikes instead of two.
+It also shifted its plans to raise interest rates for next year, calling for three more rate hikes instead of two.

-Nearly half of FOMC members said they believed that would be necessary to raise rates faster if the economy keeps performing as well as they expect.
+Nearly half of FOMC members, at the time, said they believed that would be necessary to raise rates faster if the economy keeps performing as well as they expect.

-Minutes of the March meeting, the first chaired by Jerome Powell, showed that some policymakers aired the possibility of revising the Federal Open Market Committee's statement "at some point" to acknowledge a shift from the central bank's policy from "accommodative" to "neutral or restraining."
+A hastened pace of interest rate hikes prompted some policymakers to suggest the possibility of revising the Federal Open Market Committee's statement "at some point" to acknowledge a monetary policy shift from "accommodative" to "neutral or restraining," according to the minutes.

 Powell told reporters at his first press conference that economic forecasts can change, and the Fed could be "a little less gradual or a little more gradual" when it comes to future interest rate decisions.